etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

 Etendo uses Gradle to define and improve compilation, version management, modules publication, migrations and more tasks.

-!!! warning
-    The gradle tasks changed from Etendo 22Q1, to review the previous documentation see the following link [Use of Gradle in Etendo | 21Q4](/docs/legacy/technical-documentation/etendo-environment/requirements-and-tools/developer-tools/use-of-gradle-in-etendo)

 ## How to use Gradle